 Explore Newport Harbor

-We’ve spent many peaceful afternoons SUP boarding between the shiny boats docked in Newport Harbor, and recently took our first Duffy boat ride, zipping along the smooth waters at 5mph.
+We’ve spent many peaceful afternoons SUP boarding between the shiny boats docked in Newport Harbor and recently took our first Duffy boat ride, zipping along the smooth waters at 5mph.
 You can also kayak, sail, or just swim!
-The best place to hop in the water is along the beachfront of Marina park.
-There’s a roped of section, so you don’t have to worry about boats or paddles coming across your path.
+The best place to hop in the water is along the beachfront of Marina Park.
+There’s a roped off section, so you don’t have to worry about boats or paddles coming across your path.

 Spend a day at Newport Beach

 While you may spend your entire weekend in the city of Newport Beach, the actual beach part of Newport Beach is the area around the Newport Pier.
 Come early to catch the historic Dory fleet fish market, walk the pier, grab a donut at Seaside Donuts, or try the soft waves at the surfing spot known as Blackies, between the pier and the 28th Street jetty.